SOFE3650F18/project-group-27/Deliverable 2/Iteration 2/README.md

 UC-4: Manage Static Course Information <br>
 UC-6: Manage Dynamic Course Information  <br>
 UC-13: Send Messages<br>
+UC-21: Login <br>

+**3.0.2 Elements of the System to Refine**<br>
+The elements that will be refined in this iteration are the Web based application architecture,  the User Interface and the MySQL relational database.
+In order to fully support the functionality, there will be collaboration of all the layers within these architectures

 **3.0.3 Design Concepts that Satisfy the Selected Drivers** <br>
 The following table summarizes the design decisions: